 Challenging CQC Inspection Reports

 After an inspection by CQC, a draft report is prepared and sent to the provider to check the factual accuracy and completeness of the information used to reach judgements and ratings of a service.
 If a provider does not challenge any inaccuracies, they will be stuck with the rating that CQC deems appropriate.
-If you need help challenging the factual accuracy of a draft report, we can assist you.

 Our Healthcare Team is a dedicated group of lawyers who can provide you with concise, comprehensive and practical advice.
 Our qualified and experienced solicitors will be happy to assist you.